Gilberto Yearwood

-Gilberto Jerónimo Yearwood (born 15 March 1956) is a Honduran former football player who currently is an Assistant coach of the El Salvador national football team.
+Gilberto Jerónimo Yearwood (born 15 March 1956) is a Honduran former football player.
 He is by many regarded as one of Honduras' best players of all time.

 Club career

 Nicknamed el Vikingo (The Viking), Yearwood has played mostly in defensive midfield and started his career at Real C.D.
 España in his native country.
 In 1977, he moved abroad to play in Spain and spent 10 season playing for Elche CF, Real Valladolid, CD Tenerife and Celta de Vigo.
 He finished his career as a central defender back in Honduras with C.D.
 Olimpia, F.C.
 Motagua and C.D.
 Marathón.
 His final league match was on 8 May 1994, when he played with Olimpia against Vida.

 He scored 20 goals in Liga Nacional: 10 with Real España, 6 with Motagua and 4 for Olimpia.

 International career

 Yearwood played and scored at the 1977 FIFA World Youth Championship, the inaugural staging of the FIFA World Youth Championship held in Tunisia.
 He made his senior debut for Honduras in a June 1982 FIFA World Cup match against Spain, which was his country's first ever World Cup match, and has earned a total of at least 46 caps, scoring 1 goal.
 He has represented his country in 21 FIFA World Cup qualification matches and played at the 1991 and 1993 UNCAF Nations Cups as well as at the 1991 CONCACAF Gold Cup.

 His final international was a May 1993 FIFA World Cup qualification match against Mexico.